 |Long Beach||Mechanicville||Middletown||Mount Vernon|

 8. How Big Is New York State – New York State Size

-- New York state is the 27th largest state in the USA on the basis of area.
+- New York state is the 27th largest state in the USA based on area.

-- While on the basis of population, it is 4th largest state in the USA.
+- While based on population, it is the 4th largest state in the USA.